apexatoll/aoc-cli/README.md

 You can run the command `aoc -R` from the day subdirectory, or by manual flags to open the solution megathread for the specified day in Reddit

-If one is installed, aoc-cli will default to opening the thread within a reddit-clu such as RTV or TTRV.
+If one is installed, aoc-cli will default to opening the thread within a reddit-cli such as RTV or TTRV.
 If one isn't found however, the thread will be opened within your default browser.

 To always open megathread in your browser run